10 Things You Need to Do 1 Month Before You Move

 Put all your important documents in your moving survival box.
 This includes mortgage papers, insurance binders, bank account information, and school, medical, and vet records.

-- Trust us - you don’t want to leave packing until the last minute.
+Don’t want to leave packing until the last minute.
 Get your packing supplies early, and take care of a little packing every day.
 Talking on the phone with earphones while packing is a great way to make the packing process to fly by.

 You know you need to fill out an official mail forwarding form, but don’t forget to reach out to banks, insurance companies, magazine subscriptions, and anyone else that needs to hear about your move.
 We can help you with this!